rishabh06/RedHat-Test/README.md

 # <a name="CONFGUIDE"></a>Configuring ownCloud Server
 After installing ownCloud successfully, ownCloud recommends that you perform the following post installation tasks.
-These configurations help in improving the overall ownCloud performance and accesibility.
+These configurations help in improving the overall ownCloud performance and accessibility.

 - [Background Jobs](#BJOBS)
 - [Caching](#CACHING)
 - [Trusted Domains](#TRUDOM)

 ## <a name="BJOBS"></a>Background Jobs
-ownCloud requires some jobs to run periodically to mantain its overall performance.
+ownCloud requires some jobs to run periodically to maintain its overall performance.
 These are CRON jobs that can be configured to run automatically without any user interaction.
 See [Background Jobs](https://doc.owncloud.com/server/admin_manual/configuration/server/background_jobs_configuration.html) for details.

 ## <a name="CACHING"></a>Configure Caching
 It is recommended to install and enable caching (PHP opcode Cache and/or Data Cache), which significantly improves performance.
 See [Memory Caching](https://doc.owncloud.com/server/admin_manual/configuration/server/caching_configuration.html) for details.

 ## <a name="TRUDOM"></a>Trusted Domains
 All URLs used to access your ownCloud server must be white-listed in your config.php file, under the trusted_domains setting.
-Users are allowed to log into ownCloud only when they point their browsers to a URL that is listed in the trusted_domains setting.
+Users are allowed to log into ownCloud only when they point their browsers to a URL listed in the trusted_domains setting.

 This setting is important when changing or moving to a new domain name.
 You may use IP addresses and domain names.
 Adding the server's IP address in the configuration file enables your users to connect to the ownCloud server using the servers's IP address and port 8080.